Apologies to Jeff Foxworthy… If your website has a contact form as it’s primary form of lead generation, you might be a poor marketer.

 The concepts here aren’t rocket science, yet most sites do a horrific job of planning and implementing them.
 If the primary purpose of your site is lead generation and you can’t quantify how you are doing with hard numbers or if those numbers are disappointing, it’s time to consider a fresh strategic approach.

-How is your site doing?Back to Posts
+How is your site doing?Back to Blog Posts